 i += 1

-A do-while loop is a form of repetition that executes the code block first and checks the condition afterward.
-This structure is available in languages such as C, C++, and Java.
-Oracle Java documentation and C/C++ language references explain that do-while is useful when an action must run at least once, such as displaying a menu before asking whether the user wants to repeat the process.
+This structure is available in languages like C, C++, and Java.
+Oracle's Java documentation explains that do-while is particularly useful in scenarios such as displaying a menu before asking the user whether they want to repeat.

 Example in C: